 He is currently president of the Association of Historians of Nineteenth-Century Art and of the Foundation of the American Institute for Conservation.
 He is former chair of the Courtauld Institute of Art’s U.S. Alumni Group, and a past president of Historians of British Art.

 Fine Art Connoisseur magazine serves art collectors and enthusiasts with innovative articles about representational paintings, sculptures, drawings, and prints — both historical and contemporary, American and European.

-Published six times per year, Fine Art Connoisseur is now a widely consulted platform for the world’s most knowledgeable experts, who write articles that inform readers and give them the tools necessary to make better purchasing decisions.
-Fine Art Connoisseur‘s jargon-free text and large color illustrations are attracting an ever-growing readership passionate about high-quality artworks and the fascinating stories around them.
+Published six times per year, Fine Art Connoisseur is now a widely consulted platform for the world’s most knowledgeable experts who write articles that inform readers and give them the tools necessary to make better purchasing decisions.
+Fine Art Connoisseur‘s jargon-free text and large color illustrations are attracting an ever-growing readership who is passionate about high-quality artworks and the fascinating stories behind them.

-In addition to artworks and artists, Fine Art Connoisseur covers the museums, galleries, fairs, auction houses, and private collections where great art is found.
-In all cases, the magazine seeks to avoid the “same old” stories that other periodicals cover, instead seeking out fresh material others miss or ignore.
+In addition to artworks and artists, Fine Art Connoisseur covers museums, galleries, fairs, auction houses, and private collections where great art is found.
+In all cases, the magazine seeks to offer fresh and innovative content, avoiding the often repeated stories covered in other art periodicals.

 Streamline Publishing, Inc. was founded on principles rooted in the Streamline Moderne design movement of the 1930s, which were about superior aesthetics and design, as well as design-centric efficiency in operations.
-Founded in 1986, the company is rooted in traditional print publishing of trade and consumer magazines, and has become a true multi-media organization, with numerous digital products and events.
+Founded in 1986, the company is rooted in traditional print publishing of trade and consumer magazines, and has become a true multimedia organization with numerous digital products and events.
 The company and its products play a substantial role within two industries: radio/digital radio and the world of art and art collecting.
-It prides itself on seeking innovative solutions that break traditional molds.
+It prides itself on seeking innovative solutions which break traditional molds.